 I remember this vaguely being in my radar back in the 90’s when The Wasp Factory was touted as a top 100 book of the century.
 But I wasn’t much of a reader back then, as I was busy either studying, making 16mm films or going to raves.
 When I spotted a cheap copy at my neighborhood thrift shop, I thought it would make a nice addition to my reading list.
 Of course, not being familiar with Iain Banks at all, I had always thought that The Wasp Factory was science fiction, confusing the fact that Iain Banks only uses Iain M. Banks for his sci fi work.
 Guess I only have myself to blame for tricking myself into reading a work of literary fiction!

 As you can gather from my overview, TWF is not for everyone.
-If I knew I was delving into an entire novel narrated by a chubby child-killin’ castratee, I would certainly have thought twice.
+If I knew I was delving into an entire novel narrated by a chubby child-killin’ castratee, I'd have certainly thought twice!
 One thing I appreciated about this trade paperback copy was that it featured blurbs both good and bad as Bank’s debut made quite a controversial splash in 1984.
 There were reviews that praised the novel for its “curdling power and originality” as a modern Gothic horror story and critics who condemned it for its “ghoulish frivolity” and “preposterous sadism”.
 Here are a couple of my favourites:

 "A silly, gloatingly sadistic and grisly yarn of a family of Scots lunatics... the lurid literary equivalent of a video nasty" (Sunday Express)